TGDivy/TGDivy/README.md

 ## 💬🌞

-> The more knowledge you have, the more you're free to rely on your instincts. ~ Arnold Schwarzenegger
+> There is a wisdom of the head, and there is a wisdom of the heart. ~ Charles Dickens

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )